David Wijnkoop

 David Joseph Wijnkoop (/nl/; 11 March 1876 – 7 May 1941) was a Dutch communist leader in the first half of the twentieth century.

 Life

 He was the eldest son of Rabbi Joseph Wijnkoop and Dientje Milia Nijburg.
 At the Barlaeus Gymnasium, he was not accepted as a member of the school association Disciplina Scipio Vitae because he was a Jew.

-He joined the Social Democratic Workers' Party, or the SDAP, in 1898 and broke with it in 1909 and was, with Jan Ceton, co-founder of the Social Democratic Party, predecessor of the Communist Party of Holland.
+He joined the Social Democratic Workers' Party, or the SDAP, in 1898 and broke with it in 1909 and was, with Jan Ceton, co-founder of the Social Democratic Party, predecessor of the Communist Party of the Netherlands.
 Wijnkoop was the leader of the Communists in the years around World War I. He agitated fiercely against the Social Democrats and organized demonstrations in Amsterdam at the Amsterdam SDAP-alderman Florentinus Marinus "Floor" Wibaut.
 He left the CPH in 1925, but returned to it later.